 To continue Freddie’s legacy, David and Sarah help the ACT Trustees select our Bright Future Prize winners every year.

 Discover all our winners to date.
-Since Bright Future Prize was launched in 2021, ACT has invested over £110,000 in young people from across the globe, empowering the next generation of leaders in communities worldwide.
+Since Bright Future Prize was launched in 2021, ACT has invested £140,000 in young people from across the globe, empowering the next generation of leaders in communities worldwide.
+Our Alumni network of winners and finalists is now formed of 30+ aspirational teens from seven countries worldwide.

 In 2022, Bright Future Prize evolved and we introduced our four different categories and a total prize fund of £40,000.
 Our four winners each received £10,000 (or equivalent local currency) to make their project a reality, alongside mentoring opportunities from ACT.